klaudiakprojects/klaudiakprojects/README.md

 Hi, I'm Klaudia, and I'm looking for an opportunity to develop my skills as a software tester.
-I am open to both manual positions and positions related to test automation in Cypress.
+I am open to both manual positions and positions related to test automation in Cypress/Playwright.

 # Projects:
 * [TodoApp with Automation Testing in Cypress](https://github.com/klaudiakprojects/todoapp)